 Bigi Pan is situated in northwest Suriname between the Atlantic Ocean and the Nickerie River.
 Mudflats and extensive black mangrove forests several kilometers wide are found along its coast.
 Red and white mangrove forests flourish along the banks of the river and creek.
 Behind these are saltwater ponds, brackish ponds, and lagoons with sea grass and water lilies.
 There are shallow saltwater swamps with halophytic herb vegetation, and brackish to freshwater grass swamps and woods.

-Bigi Pan is a federally protected Multiple Use Management Area (MUMA) under the jurisdiction of the Ministry for Planning, Land Use, and Forest Management (RGB by its Dutch acronym).
+Bigi Pan is a federally protected Multiple Use Management Area (MUMA) under the jurisdiction of the Ministry of Physical Planning, Land Use, and Forest Management (RGB by its Dutch acronym).
 It is managed by the Nature Conservation Division (NCD) within the Ministry's Forest Service (LBB by its Dutch acronym).
 As a multiple-use management area, is serves functions besides wildlife protection such as fishing and recreation.
 Bigi Pan provides a nursery for seafish, filters water, and protects the mainland from rising seawater levels and storms.
 High biodiversity at this site makes it especially rewarding for recreation and tourism.

 Bigi Pan is part of an Endemic Bird Area due to the common occurrence of three range-restricted species: Guyanan Piculet, Blood-colored Woodpecker, and Rufous Crabhawk.
 The mudflats and the swamps also provide important habitat for numerous migratory shorebird species that breed in North America.

 Ecology & Conservation